onearth00/microNMR/README.md

 # microNMR

-This is a repo for microNMR project. a miniaturized NMR sensor assembly that is capable of performing high-quality relaxation measurements.
+This is a repo for microNMR project, a miniaturized NMR sensor assembly that can perform high-quality relaxation measurements under extreme conditions.

-Currently, it includes both firmware (in C) and software (in Matlab) that work for rev aa board.
+Currently, it includes both firmware (in C) and software (in Matlab) that work for Rev aa board.

 The sensor performs the following experiments: